Fix Gaps in Teeth Morristown, NJ

 Do I need to fix a gap between my teeth?

 Whether or not to fix a gap in your teeth is up to you.
-Gaps between are harmless and will likely not affect your oral health.
-But if you’re self-conscious about the gap or want a more uniform smile, there are cosmetic options available.
+Gaps between teeth are harmless and will likely not affect your oral health.
+But cosmetic options are available if you’re self-conscious about the gap or want a more uniform smile.
 Please schedule a consultation with your dentist to determine if closing the gap is necessary in your case.

 Does closing a gap affect the bite or jaw?

 Closing a gap between teeth doesn’t affect your bite or jaw alignment.
-Orthodontic treatments like braces or aligners will move your teeth into their proper positions without disturbing the overall bite.
-But it is always best to consult with an orthodontist to ensure a healthy and stable outcome.
+Orthodontic treatments like braces or aligners move your teeth into their proper positions without disturbing the overall bite.
+However, it is always best to consult with an orthodontist to ensure a healthy and stable outcome.

 Can gaps come back after treatment?